-This list of 20 gifts for travelers in 2018 has tons of small, practical and useful things that I would love and use regularly.
+This list of 20 going away gifts for travelers has tons of small, practical, and useful things that I would love and use regularly.
 Check it out and I know you’ll leave with some fresh new gift ideas for those hard to please travelers in your life!

 Hey, we’ve all been on a budget before.
 These gifts for travelers under $10 will be appreciated because of they’re extremely thoughtful (while still keeping your wallet happy)!

 Donate to a Good Cause in Their Name – $5 and up

 A lot of travelers get hooked on one country or one region.
 Many of us just have a special place in our heart for one special part of the world and this gift is one of the most thoughtful on the list because of that.

 What cause is close to your recipients heart?
 Is it animal conservation in a country, micro loans for women in business, sponsorship for a child in need or something else entirely?

 Donate to it in their name, print the thank you email and put it in a card.
 Making the world a better place is a guaranteed way to bring a smile to the face of any traveler over the holidays.